matjazpotocnik/ProcessFileEdit/README.md

 # ProcessFileEdit

-Allow modal editing of files on filesystem.
-The list of directories and files are displayed, clicking on file opens modal window with codemirror editor.
-If file is an image, viewer is opened in modal.
-If file is used as a template, link to the template edit is provided.
+Allow modal editing of files on the filesystem.
+The list of directories and files are displayed, clicking on file opens modal window with the codemirror editor.
+If the file is an image, the viewer is opened in modal.
+If the file is used as a template, link to the template edit is provided.
 Intended primarily for superusers, give other users file-edit permission.

-This is not the replacement for full blown editor.
-Be aware that if you make changes to files that cause PW to throws an error in admin, you loose access to this module too and you will need some other means to access the file again!
+This is not the replacement for a full-blown editor.
+Be aware that if you make changes to files that cause PW to throws an error in admin, you lose access to this module too and you will need some other means to access the file again!

 ## Options

 ### Directory path
-Path to the directory from which to display directory tree.
+The path to the directory from which to display directory tree.
 By default it's set to $config->paths->site

 ### File encoding
-Encoding used when saving file name.
-Different operating systems and underlying filesystem use different ways of how file names are stored on the filesystem.
+The encoding used when saving file name.
+Different operating systems and underlying filesystem use different ways of how filenames are stored on the filesystem.
-This setting allows you to overcome sitautions when file name become garbled after save operation.
+This setting allows you to overcome situations when file name become garbled after save operation.
 Options are: 'Auto detect' (this is default), 'Windows-1250', 'Windows-1252', 'ISO-8859-2', 'PHP\'s urldecode' and 'none'.